-Power Over Energy® is an energy literacy initiative focused on educating, empowering, and motivating us to make smart decisions about the way we use energy and water.
+Power Over Energy® is an educational initiative focused on educating and motivating us to be more resourceful about the way we use energy and water.
 Since we launched in 2013, our social media campaign has reached nearly 150 million consumers and built and engaged a vibrant global community primarily through Facebook.
 The initiative, first led by Silver Spring Networks (now Itron), is backed by a coalition of business, nonprofit, and government organizations.
 Our goal is to increase awareness about the impact of our current energy consumption, the benefits of energy efficiency, the interconnectedness between energy and water, and the importance of modernizing the electricity grid and deploying smart city technologies.
 See our full list of coalition members below.

 Itron enables utilities and cities to safely, securely and reliably deliver critical infrastructure services to communities in more than 100 countries.
 Our portfolio of smart networks, software, services, meters and sensors helps our customers better manage electricity, gas and water resources for the people they serve.
 By working with our customers to ensure their success, we help improve the quality of life, ensure the safety and promote the well-being of millions of people around the globe.
 Itron is dedicated to creating a more resourceful world.

 The Clean Coalition is a nonprofit working to accelerate America’s transition towards clean local energy systems.
 They believe in expanding the use of distributed renewable energy by creating fair, transparent, and effective policies and programs.
 Across America, local renewables can provide more reliable, more affordable power for consumers.
 Smart policy will also spur economic development and help communities turn underused spaces — from rooftops to parking lots — into energy-generating spaces.